 These surfaces are accomplished by using clay with a high iron content from Makabe in Ibaraki Prefecture, not far from Mooka, and firing it in a particular way.
 Iguchi’s forms are created from his own original clay body based on Makabe clay.
 The forms are then coated with rice hull ash, and after firing, the surface is scraped with a brush.
 The work is fired with a technique known as reduction cooling; restricting the oxygen in the firing atmosphere extracts oxygen from the clay during high-temperature firing.
 Maintaining the reduction atmosphere during cooling carbonizes the clay to achieve a dense vitrified effect.
 Iron in the clay reacts with the rice hull ash for a richly expressive gray-black surface.

 Embracing the concept of Sabi - an admiration of that which is old and faded - Iguchi's works celebrate the wearing effect of time on all things.
-His vessels are hand-build and given a skin that is typical of the artworks of Iguchi: a textured, old-metal lustre and oxydised patina obtained through the application of ashes, precise firings, and polishing.
 The curves and volumes of his elegant and ample shapes are highlighted by Iguchi's characteristic pattern of parallel white lines.
 Through the process of their making his artworks grow a personal history evidenced in their uncanny aura of antiques and other worn-out artefacts.